hmrc/performance-testing-template.g8/src/main/g8/README.md

 sm --start PLATOPS_EXAMPLE_UI_TESTS -r
 ```

+## Logging

+The template uses `logback.xml` to configure the log levels.
+The file an be find within `src/test/resources`.
+The default log level is *WARN*.
+This can be updated to use a lower level for example *TRACE* to view the requests and response for any investigation.

 #### Smoke test

 It might be useful to try the journey with one user to check that everything works fine before running the full performance test